Mühlacker

 Mühlacker (/de/) is a town in the eastern part of the Enz district of Baden-Württemberg, Germany.
-Mühlacker station has direct rail connections with Stuttgart, Karlsruhe, Heidelberg, Pforzheim and the Northern Black Forest.
+Mühlacker station has direct rail connections with Stuttgart, Karlsruhe, Heidelberg, and Pforzheim.

-Mühlhausen an der Enz where Spree killer Ernst August Wagner killed 13 people in 1913 has been a part of the city since 1972.
-The community of Ötisheim joined onto the city so as to act as a single municipality for certain tasks.
+Geography

+Located in the northern Black Forest, the river Enz runs through Mühlacker.
+Both the northern and southern areas are characterised by mountain slopes, which are steeper in the northside.

+Mühlacker is made up of six subdivisions: Mühlacker, Enzberg, Großglattbach, Lienzingen, Lomersheim and Mühlhausen an der Enz.
+The core city Mühlacker, consisting of the quarters of Mühlacker and Dürrmenz, is the most populous, with around 15,000 people.
+The least populated area is Mühlhausen, which maintains under 1,000 residents.

 History

+The area of Mühlacker was inhabited by agricultural settlers since the Neolithic era.
+These included the Celts during the Bronze and Iron Age, as well as the Romans and Alemanni during ancient Rome.

+The first named settlement in the area was Dürrmenz, spelled as Turmenz and dated to 779 in the Lorsch codex.
+Mühlacker was recorded as a hamlet in 1292.

+By 1482, the ruling, impoverished Lords of Dürrmenz had sold all of their property to the Maulbronn Monastery.
+When the monastery went to Ulrich, Duke of Württemberg in 1504, Dürrmenz and its hamlets, including Mühlacker, were made part of the Duchy of Württemberg.

 Thirty Years' War

 The Thirty Years' War brought hardship and misery.
-In 1648 only 50 inhabitants survived from originally 1242 inhabitants (1622).
-In the Nine Years' War (1688–1697) Dürrmenz was looted in 1692 by French troops.
+In 1648, only 11 inhabitants remained from originally 1242 inhabitants (1622).
+In the Nine Years' War (1688–1697), after the Battle of Ötisheim, Dürrmenz was looted in 1692 by French troops.
+To defend against future attacks, the Eppingen lines were erected.
+To make up for the population loss, the duke of Württemberg allowed French Huguenot refugees to settle in the duchy, including 500 in the Welschdorf of Dürrmenz.
 Eckenweiher was incorporated to Dürrmenz in 1832.

 Industrialisation

 With the opening of the Württemberg Western Railway Stuttgart - Bruchsal in 1853 the industrial age began in the Dürrmenz-Mühlacker area.
 As the Karlsruhe-Mühlacker railway was built in 1863, Mühlacker was at the same railway junction and border station.
 As a curiosity, until 1930 it had two stations side by side, the larger Württemberg station and the Baden railway station.
 Favored by the dismantling of custom barriers 1819-1851 and the abolition of the compulsory guild (1862), industrial enterprises settled near the train station.